bloxstreet/support/guides/training-guide.md

 **Trainer:** *I would now like everyone to state their greeting.
 Failure to do so will result in a removal from the server.*

-**Wait for your LRs to speak.**
+**Wait for all LRs to state their greetings.**

-**_If you can understand their greetings, pass them.
+**_If their greetings are understandable, pass them.
 Do not be strict.
-If they lack understandable grammar, you must use the line below.
+If they lack understandable grammar, use the line below.
 If an LR spells 'BloxStreet' incorrectly, follow the procedure under 'Grammar/Greeting Test.'_**

 **Trainer:** *Unfortunately, you have failed this training session due to a lack of understandable grammar in your greeting.
 You are always welcome to attend another session.*